johndpotts/ally-coding-challenge/README.md

  - Without specified hex codes and fonts I came reasonably close using online tools.
 Actual specs would have been preferable.
  - The method I used to produce the correct table headers was a little hackish; it would be an area of concern if elements of the
  JSON file were to change.
 I would be interested in working on alternative methods were this a production site with the potential for data input to change.
+ - While the site is responsive, if this were a production site I would be interested in tweaking some of the mobile layout design; in particular changing the initial landing area with an image or design to make it look nicer and re-formatting some of the items like the tabbed news/archive area.
+That seemed beyond the scope of what I was asked to do, though.

 #### In closing